vyos/vyos-documentation/docs/about.rst

 VyOS major version starting with VyOS 1.2 which will receive Long-term support (LTS).

-The manual version is selected/specified by it's Git branch name.
+The manual version is selected/specified by its Git branch name.
 You can switch between versions of the documentation by selecting the appropriate branch on the bottom left corner.